ghasempouri1984/run_analysis/CodeBook.md

-#Variables in raw and tidy data set
+#Variables in raw and tidy data set:
-#first is Raw data set
+first is Raw data set
-#second is Tidy data set
+second is Tidy data set

 subject
 subject